Fantomcode23/fantomphorce/README.md

- # **Phantom Carbon**
+ # **Combat Carbon**
-Phantom Carbon is an all in one carbon emission tracking app built that helps individuals calculate their carbon emissions based one 3 aspects- transportation, utilities, and internet usage.
+Combat Carbon is an all-in-one carbon emission tracking web application built that helps individuals calculate their carbon emissions based on aspects like transportation, utilities, etc.
-It includes a chatbot that answers questions and can make reccomendations to users which route to use, it does so through a machine learning model with random forest regression.
+It includes a chatbot that answers questions and can make reccomendations to users on which route to use, it does so through a machine learning model utlising random forest regression.
-It uses flask on the backend, and sqllite for dbms, along with RESTful API.
+It uses flask on the backend, and SQLite for database, along with RESTful API.
 Botpress was used to make the bots to include generative AI features integrated with the ML model.

 # **What are we trying to solve?**
 Global warming is a direct problem and climate change too.
-Recent heat waves in Bengaluru made us think about climate change and its impact.
+Recent heat waves in Bengaluru made us deeply think about climate change and its impact.
 Hence, we decided to build a emission tracker that tracks carbon emissions and in turn helps us reduce our emissions and do our bit to fight climate change.
+The main idea is that tracking can lead to more mindful consumption.

 # Technology Stack
 ## Web application